-*** PLEASE NOTE: Due to the large number of enquiries received, Dr Muraro regrets he is unable to reply to emails or phone calls from individuals seeking advice on therapies, stem cell treatments or participation in clinical trials.
+*** PLEASE NOTE: Due to the large number of enquiries competing for limited time, Dr Muraro regrets he is unable to reply to emails or phone calls from individuals seeking advice on therapies, stem cell treatments or participation in clinical trials.
 Any clinical trials in which Dr Muraro is involved are published on www.clinicaltrials.gov and the recruitment status and contact information is indicated there.
 Thank you ***

 et al., 2017, Long-term Outcomes After Autologous Hematopoietic Stem Cell Transplantation for Multiple Sclerosis, Jama Neurology, Vol:74, ISSN:2168-6149, Pages:459-469

 et al., 2014, T cell repertoire following autologous stem cell transplantation for multiple sclerosis, Journal of Clinical Investigation, Vol:124, ISSN:0021-9738, Pages:1168-1172

 Ali R, Nicholas RSJ, Muraro PA, 2013, Drugs in Development for Relapsing Multiple Sclerosis, Drugs, Vol:73, ISSN:0012-6667, Pages:625-650